CDMLifecycle/FEC/README.md

 ### INDEX

-  ### 1. Summary
+**1. Summary**
-  ### 2. Installation
+**2. Installation**
-  ### 3. Getting Started
+**3. Getting Started**
-  ### 4. Module descriptions
+**4. Module descriptions**
-  ### 5. Running the Tests
+**5. Running the Tests**
-  ### 6. Authors
+**6. Authors**
-  ### 7. License
+**7. License**
-  ### 8. Acknowledgments
+**8. Acknowledgments**

 ## Summary
-  Project Catwalk updates our client's outdated, retail portal with a modernized React-based client, running on a highly optimized express server.
-This retain page organizes and serves information regarding product details, related products, user looks, product question and anwers, and product reviews, as well as a product search feature.
+  Project Catwalk is an ecommerce, retail-centric website application.
+It updates our companies outdated, retail portal with a modernized, React-based client running on a lean express server.
+The application organizes and serves information regarding product details, related products, user looks, product question and anwers, and product reviews, as well as a product search feature.

 ### Installation
 ###### Pre-Installation Requirements
     Node v14.15.1
     NPM v6.14.11
 ###### Instructions
-  - After cloning this repo, open your within the root directory of this project and run 'npm install'.
+  - After cloning this repo, open your CLI within the root directory of this project and run 'npm install'.
   - Acquire a github personal access token for access to our API.
-Create a file the root of the project directory named 'authorization.config.js'.
+Create a file in the root project directory named 'authorization.config.js'.
   Copy and paste the following code into the newly created file:
     module.exports = {
       token: <YOUR_TOKEN>
     };
   - Run 'npm react-dev' to bundle webpack.
+Webpack will watch for code changes automatically.

 ### Getting Started
   To run the server locally on your machine, run 'npm start' within the root directory.